OpitzLab/NeMo-TMS/8_Calcium-Modeling/MacOS-VRL-CalciumDynamics/voltageData/Readme.txt

-put voltage data folder here
+The voltage data is placed here.
+There is a sample voltage data already in here.